zhuowei/RaspberryJuice/README.md

 Modify config.yml:

- - hostname: localhost - the interface to bind to.
+ - hostname: * - the interface to bind to.
 Can be "localhost", "\*", an IP address or a hostname.
  - port: 4711 - the default tcp port can be changed in config.yml
  - location: RELATIVE - determine whether locations are RELATIVE to the spawn point (default like pi) or ABSOLUTE
  - hitclick: RIGHT - determine whether hit events are triggered by LEFT clicks, RIGHT clicks or BOTH